 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to talk, hear, and respond.
-The employee is frequently required to sit, stand and walk for long periods of time.
-The employee is frequently required to use their hands to handle or control electronic devices.
-Occasionally, the job may involve physical tasks that require substantial movements like reaching out for things.
-The employee must occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job includes close vision, distant vision, color vision, peripheral vision and the ability to focus.
+While performing the duties of this job, the employee is regularly required to sit and talk and hear.
+The employee is occasionally required to stand, walk, and reach with hands and arms.
+The employee must occasionally lift and/or move up to 10 pounds.
+Specific vision abilities required by this job include close vision, peripheral vision, depth perception, and ability to adjust focus.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.